 20 Spring Break Ideas for Families on a Budget

 It’s time to pull the plug on your Zoom life – at least for a week!
 If you feel like your family has been tethered to their computer screens for the past year, a Spring Break vacation is exactly what you need to refresh and reset as a family, while having a ton of fun.
 The best part?
 It doesn’t have to break the bank.
-There are plenty of incredible hidden gems and drivable cities across the country that offer affordable accommodations and memorable attractions, even with the difficulties presented by the COVID-19 pandemic.
+There are plenty of incredible hidden gems and drivable cities across the country that offer affordable accommodations and memorable attractions.

 Whether it's the fun things to do in Orlando, or points of interest NYC offers, there are more than enough options for an epic Spring Break vacay, so pack your bags and plan your itinerary – here are 20 Springs Break Ideas for Families on a Budget!